 Law firms will make you partner—without a doubt—if you have a lot of business they can exploit.
 Why do I use the word “exploit”?
-I use this word because if you have $2-million in business you are likely to take home somewhere between $400,000 and $700,000 (maybe less and maybe more).
+I use this word because if you have $2 million in business you are likely to take home somewhere between $400,000 and $700,000 (maybe less or maybe more).
 What happens to the rest of the money you collect?
-It is spent on things you have no control over such as the law firm’s overhead (office space, salaries and so forth) and also distributed to partners more powerful and higher up the food chain than you.
-Perhaps it is even used to try and open new offices.
+It is spent on things you have no control over such as the law firm’s overhead (office space, salaries, and so forth) and also distributed to partners more powerful and higher up the food chain than you.
+Perhaps it is even used to try to open new offices.

-The point is that when you have a lot business you will be paid a fraction of it and the rest will be gravy that the firm will use for a variety of self-serving purposes—including enriching those more powerful than you.
+The point is that when you have a lot of business you will be paid a fraction of it and the rest will be gravy that the firm will use for a variety of self-serving purposes, including enriching those more powerful than you.
 It is not much different than being an associate.

 When you bring business to the table your value proposition is as simple as this: